makew0rld/amfora/NOTES.md

 ## Issues
 - URL for each tab should not be stored as a string - in the current code there's lots of reparsing the URL
-- Can't go back or do other things while page is loading - need a way to stop `handleURL`

 ## Regressions